Jihane Almira Chedid: Miss Supranational 2021

 As the winner of Puteri Indonesia Pariwisata 2020, Chedid will represent Indonesia at the 12th edition of Miss Supranational 2021 pageant, held on 21 August 2021 at Strzelecki Park Amphitheater, Nowy Sącz, Małopolska, Poland.
 Chedid competed with the other 57 countries, by the end of the event, Jihane ended up as one of the Top 12 finalists (ranked sixth) and automatically crowned as Miss Supranational Asia 2021.
 Jihane successfully continuing the streak of Indonesia's semi-finalists placement in Miss Supranational for the five consecutive years since 2015.
 The pageant was aired on Metro TV Indonesia Network.
 At the finale coronation night, Jihane also won several awards, She is winning "Supra Fan-Vote" award, by that Jihane automatically advanced to the Top 12 semifinalists, and she also won "Miss Congeniality" special award.

 During the pre-pageant challenge events Chedid won several awards, advanced to the semifinals of "Supra Chat with Anntonia Porsild" by winning group 4 deep interview. and she is also nominated as one of the Top 11 of "Miss Elegance".
 Chedid won the "Best National Costume" competition held on 19 August 2021 with her Sumba Equus caballus-inspired ensemble national costume, becoming the fourth Indonesian to win the award, after Lily Estelita Liana in 2014, Gresya Amanda Maaliwuga in 2015 and Wilda Octaviana Situngkir in 2018.

-Chedid (center) together with her supporters after being crowned Miss Supranational Asia 2021 on 21 August 2021.

 Chedid brought a national costume weighed 21 kg with Sumba Island Equus caballus-inspired ensemble, Equus caballus is a Savannah horses that is endemic to the Indonesian islands of Sumba - Lesser Sunda Islands, that has lived since a million years ago, the costume named "The Dashing Of Equus caballus" was designed by Jember Fashion Carnival.
 The costume also features Mamuli and Marangga, precious gold ornaments with 10.000 rhinestones beading that wore by the Anakalang Queens of Sumba.

-During the preliminary competition, Chedid appeared in a US$45.000 gold dress designed by Hollywood fashion designer Monica Ivena, at the Miss Supranational 2021 evening gown competition.
+During the preliminary competition, Chedid appeared in a US$45.000 gold dress designed by Hollywood fashion designer Monica Ivena, at the evening gown competition.
 The gown, named "Golden Resilience" was decorated with thousands of Swarovski crystals inspired by Jihane's bright and confident personality.